The Pacific Northwest’s once-prevalent tidal forests are mostly gone. But what remains stores an important secret

 Mapping the lost past

-The growing range of Sitka spruce (Picea sitchensis) stretches some 2,000 miles from northern California to southern British Columbia.
+The growing range of Sitka spruce (Picea sitchensis) stretches some 2,000 miles from northern California to southern Alaska.

 While the tree’s range is long, it’s also incredibly narrow.
 Sitka spruces don’t typically grow more than a few dozen miles from the coast.